Chapter 5:

 Nothing like the orphanage.

 Her eyes fluttered open beneath the glare of white light.
-Somewhere close, a machine marked time with a steady beep… beep… beep—calm and unhurried, mocking the panic tightening in her chest.
+Somewhere close, a machine marked time with a steady beep… beep… beep—calm and unhurried, mocking the panic and confusion in her.

 Everything hurt.
 Her mind was still dazed, but she could feel her limbs burning and the crushing pressure on her chest.